Tuhinbadhon/ollyo-task-Frontend/README.md

 - **Save Presets**: Save current device configuration with a custom name
 - **Load Presets**: Drag saved presets onto the canvas to restore configurations
-- **Persistent Storage**: All devices and presets are saved to localStorage
+- **Persistent Storage**: Devices and presets are persisted via browser localStorage by default

 ## 🛠️ Tech Stack